Eyjafjallajökull Volcano Travel Guide

 Eyjafjallajökull Summit Hike

-For those seeking a more ambitious objective, the summit hike offers a full ascent of Eyjafjallajökull with experienced guides.
+For those seeking a more ambitious objective, the summit hike offers a full ascent of Eyjafjallajökull — this tour is the way to go.

 This is not a casual hike.
 The conditions can be demanding and weather plays a major role.
 However, with experienced guides and proper preparation, the summit is achievable for fit, motivated travellers.
 The reward is perspective — standing on a glacier-covered volcano that has shaped both the land and global history.